What Type of Birth Injury Compensation Can My Family?

 Trial and Appeals

 If settlement negotiations do not produce a satisfactory agreement, the case may proceed to trial.
 During the trial, each side presents arguments, witness testimony, and evidence to a judge or jury.
 After a verdict, an appeal is possible, which can prolong the process.
-Our birth injury attorneys will manage the complexities at every stage, advocating for the most favorable outcome possible under the law.

 Reach Out for a Free Case Review

-If you choose to move forward, a birth injury lawyer will tailor a claim that addresses the unique costs your family confronts, from ongoing therapy to assistive technologies and beyond.
-If you are unsure whether you have grounds for a claim, an attorney can perform an initial case review to help you decide the best course of action.
+If you are unsure whether you have grounds for a lawsuit, our team will do an initial case review to help you decide the best course of action.

 While we cannot change the events of the past, we strive to give parents peace of mind, help ensure accountability, and empower them to build a stable future for their children.
-Call us at 248-593-5100 or contact us online to speak to a skilled and compassionate birth injury lawyer near you.